renanss/lexamica-kanban-frontend/README.md

 - Manages overall board state
 - Handles WebSocket connections
 - Provides context for child components
+- Responsiveness is generic side-scroll, same as Trello.

 ### Column
 - Displays tasks in a column